jlcarr/LeetCode/README.md

 - **Memory**: 14.1 MB
 - **Solution**: Used Python's Counter class along sets to get unique count values and compare the lengths.

+### Problem 1319
+- **Name**: Number of Operations to Make Network Connected
+- **Runtime**: 508 ms
+- **Memory**: 44 MB
+- **Solution**: Used a bfs while there are unsearched nodes to find all the connected components.
+Also if there is an edge to a previously searched node, then it is an excess edge and can be used to connect components in an operation.
+Check if there are sufficient excess edges for connected components, and if so return 1 less than the number of components.

 ### Problem 1337
 - **Name**: The K Weakest Rows in a Matrix
 - **Runtime**: 108 ms